droidbeauty/elovaire-music/README.md

 </p>

 <p align="center">
-  <b>Your music, refined into an elegant offline listening experience.</b>
+  <b>Your music, refined into an elegant listening experience</b>
 </p>

 <p align="center">
-  Elovaire is an Android music player built for local libraries, album-first browsing, adaptive artwork-led surfaces, and calm, polished playback.
+  Elovaire is an Android music player built for local libraries, album-first browsing, adaptive artwork-led surfaces, and calm, polished playback
 </p>

 ---

 ## About

-Elovaire is a native Android music player made for people who still care about their local music library.
+Elovaire is a native Android music player made for people who still care about their local music library

 It gives your albums, artists, playlists, lyrics, queue, and now-playing screen the kind of visual attention they deserve — without turning the experience into something noisy or overcomplicated.
-The app is designed to feel refined, responsive, and personal, whether you are quickly starting a song or settling into a full album.
+The app is designed to feel refined, responsive, and personal, whether you are quickly starting a song or settling into a full album

 Unlike streaming-first players, Elovaire focuses on music stored directly on your device.
-It is offline-first, artwork-aware, and built around Android’s local media system, with a clean interface that keeps playback controls close while letting your library breathe.
+It is offline-first, tag-aware, and built around Android’s local media system, with a clean interface that keeps playback controls close and displays your music collection beautifully

 ## Highlights